 A commitment to tourism and education excellence, and a continual improvement program, rewards guests with new and exciting experiences every time they visit.
-In 2016 and again in 2017 Cave Hill Creek won Gold at the prestigious RACV Victorian Tourism Awards.
+In 2018 Cave Hill Creek was awarded Gold at the Australian Tourism Awards, and was inducted into the prestigious Victorian Tourism Hall of Fame after winning three consecutive golds at the RACV Victorian Tourism Awards.

 Cave Hill Creek’s logo also finds it origin in the local forest.
 It features a flowering Grevillea montis-cole (commonly known as Grevillea Mount Cole or The Glut Grevillea).
 The grevillea is endemic to the eastern slopes from the Glut picnic ground to Cave Hill Creek.
 It is a small shrub identifiable by its red flower from October to March.
 Grevillea montis-cole is listed as rare in Victoria.

-We love sharing our beautiful location with visitors to Cave Hill Creek.
+We love sharing our beautiful location with all our visitors.